-23 Jan Understanding Financial Aid with Gregory Matthews
+10 Nov Understanding Financial Aid With Gregory Matthews

 Learn how the FAFSA helps students get access to federal loans and grants for education.

 A: “Almost all of our [Cosmetology, Barbering, Esthiology, Ayurveda Esthetic and Massage Therapy] students qualify for the maximum amount in Federal Direct Subsidized/Unsubsidized Loans.”